 Some applications also benefit from CBOR itself being encoded in binary.
 This saves bulk and allows faster processing.
 One of the major motivators for the development of CBOR was the Internet of Things, which will include very simple, inexpensive nodes where this counts.

-CBOR is defined in an Internet Standards Document, RFC 7049.
+CBOR is defined in an Internet Standard, RFC 8949.
 The format has been designed to be stable for decades.

 To be able to grow with its applications and to incorporate future developments, a format specification needs to be extensible.
 CBOR defines tags as a mechanism to identify data that warrants additional information beyond the basic data model.
 Both future RFCs and third parties can define tags, so innovation is “permissionless” but can still be coordinated.